 If you’re breeding corn snakes to sell for profit, they might only be with you for a few months.
-But you must provide them with the correct thermogradient, as you would an adult corn snake.
+However, you must provide them with the living environment and conditions that allow them to thrive.

 Providing the right thermal conditions for up to 34 baby snakes might seem overwhelming for the novice snake breeder, but it’s not nearly as difficult as it seems.
 You can nurture your baby corn snakes so that they grow into strong and healthy adults.